OfficeDev/VBA-content/VBA/Word-VBA/articles/document-coauthoring-property-word.md

 # Document.CoAuthoring Property (Word)

-Returns a [CoAuthoring](coauthoring-object-word.md) object that provides the entry point into the co-authoring object model.
+Returns a [CoAuthoring](coauthoring-object-word.md) object that provides the entry point into the co authoring object model.
 Read-only.

 ## Syntax